 I plan my day, week, month and year as well as having a longer term multiyear plan.
 It doesn’t take much time, and the time it saves is significant.
 By having a plan, I know exactly what to focus on.

 On the days I don’t make a plan, I end up sidetracked researching things on the internet, reading and sorting email, or cleaning out files.
 Those are all fine tasks if they are being done intentionally with a goal in mind that moves me in the direction I want to go.
 But when used as a disguise for procrastination, they rob me of productive time.

 Just as it’s easy to get too busy to honor where you’ve been, it’s easy to wander through your days without a clear plan.
 You can guide yourself, team, and company or organization to higher productivity with regular planning.

 Give it a Try

 Okay, now it’s your turn.

 The following exercise works in mini-meetings daily looking back to the prior day and forward to the day ahead.
-It can be repeated monthly, quarterly and yearly.
-Try it by yourself, in a one-on-one with an employee, with a small team or a whole company or organization.
+It can be repeated monthly, quarterly, and yearly.
+Try it by yourself, in a one-on-one with an employee, with a small team, or with a whole company or organization.

 First look back.
 Gather your team if you have one and grab a flip chart and markers.
 Pick a timeframe.
 Let everyone shout out accomplishments from that period of time.
 No deed is too small.
 Have some cake and celebrate!